 Mission Statement (Why we exist)

 The Pajaro Valley Water Management Agency (PV Water) is a state-chartered water management district formed to efficiently and economically manage existing and supplemental water supplies in order to prevent further increase in, and to accomplish continuing reduction of, long-term overdraft.
-The agency also works to provide and ensure sufficient water supplies for present and future anticipated needs within its boundaries, generally the greater coastal Pajaro Valley.
+PV Water also works to provide and ensure sufficient water supplies for present and future anticipated needs within its boundaries, generally the greater coastal Pajaro Valley.

 Formation of the Agency (A brief history)

 The purpose of the Agency has remained essentially unchanged since its creation in 1984.
 In 1980, the State Department of Water Resources issued Bulletin 118-80, which identified 447 separate groundwater basins, sub-basins and areas of potential groundwater storage throughout the State.
 More importantly, the Bulletin identified the Pajaro Valley basin as one of just eleven basins with critical conditions of overdraft.
 Community leaders in the area recognized that local management of the basin was needed to halt seawater intrusion, which was impacting the groundwater supply for large areas of coastal farmland as well as domestic water supply wells.
 They also recognized that no single agency had the jurisdictional authority to manage the entire groundwater basin which overlaps four major jurisdictions: the City of Watsonville, Santa Cruz, Monterey and San Benito counties.
 The Agency’s boundaries were drawn as closely as possible to match the same basin boundaries described in Bulletin 118-80.
 See Agency Boundary Map.
 An ad hoc group of local stakeholders formed and began meeting weekly over a period of several months to develop the new agency’s goals and draft the state legislation necessary to form a new water management entity.
 State Senator Henry Mello spearheaded the required legislation in Sacramento.
 A local ballot measure to establish the Agency was approved by the local voters in the November 1984 election, which officially established PV Water as a new state-chartered water management agency.

 Chartered Water Management Activities (A partial list)